 - Established a standing request for crime statistics for the service area, (July 2016) and continue to lobby for on-line access to statistics.

-- Honored our police department with a 2-week long project to fold 1,000 peace cranes, demonstration our desire for good relations between police and neighbors in all parts of our city.
-The 1,000 paper cranes were on display outdoors at Optimist Park for one week.
+- Honored our police department with a 2-week long project to fold 1,000 peace cranes, demonstrating our desire for good relations between police and neighbors in all parts of our city.
+The garland of 1,000 paper cranes was on display outdoors at Optimist Park for one week.
 (July 2016)

 - Oakwood Ave & Maysville: Secured evaluation of signage at eastbound on Oakwood where the speed changes from 40 mph to 30 mph.
 A value added sign for specific speed limit was installed.
 (August, 2016)